Belarus in the Eurovision Song Contest 2011: Internal selection

-A jury panel consisting of representatives of broadcasters BTRC, LAD, ONT and STV was tasked with evaluating the received entries and "Born in Byelorussia" performed by Anastasia Vinnikova was announced as the Belarusian entry for the 2011 Eurovision Song Contest on 28 February 2011.
-The song, which was written by Evgeny Oleynik and Svetlana Geraskova, had previously participated in the third season of the ONT music competition Musical Court where it failed to qualify to the final.
+A jury panel consisting of representatives of BTRC, ONT and CTV was tasked with evaluating the received entries and "Born in Byelorussia" performed by Anastasia Vinnikova was announced as the Belarusian entry for the Eurovision Song Contest 2011 on 28 February 2011.
+The song, which was written by Evgeny Oleynik, Svetlana Geraskova and Viktor Rudenko, had previously participated in the third season of the ONT music competition Musical Court where it failed to qualify to the final.
 On 3 March 2011, BTRC announced that the song had undergone lyrical changes and was retitled as "I Am Belarusian".

 Disqualification and replacement

 On 12 March 2011, BTRC announced that "I Am Belarusian" had been disqualified as the song had been publicly performed by Anastasia Vinnikova during a concert in May 2010.
 The replacement song, "I Love Belarus" written by Evgeny Oleynik and Svetlana Geraskova, was presented to the public via the release of the official music video, directed by Alexander Potapov and filmed at the "Belarusfilm" studio in Minsk, on 14 March 2011.